List of asteroid close approaches to Earth in 2015: Timeline of known close approaches less than one lunar distance from Earth in 2015

-A list of known near-Earth asteroid close approaches less than 1 lunar distance (384,400 km or 0.00256 AU) from Earth in 2015.
+A list of known near-Earth asteroid close approaches less than 1 lunar distance (384,400 km or 0.00257 AU) from Earth in 2015, based on the close approach database of the Center for Near-Earth Object Studies (CNEOS).

+The CNEOS database of close approaches lists some close approaches a full orbit or more before the discovery of the object, derived by orbit calculation.
+The list below only includes close approaches that are evidenced by observations, thus the pre-discovery close approaches would only be included if the object was found by precovery, but there was no such close approach in 2015.

-Note this data does not include any of the 43 objects that collided with earth in 2015, none of which were discovered in advance, but were recorded by sensors designed to detect detonation of nuclear devices (of the 43 objects detected, 2 had an impact energy greater than that of a 1 kiloton device).
+This list and relevant databases do not consider impacts as close approaches, thus this list does not include any of the 43 objects that collided with Earth's atmosphere in 2015, none of which were discovered in advance, but were observed visually or recorded by sensors designed to detect detonation of nuclear devices.

-Warning Times by Size
+Warning times by size

 This sub-section visualises the warning times of the close approaches listed in the above table, depending on the size of the asteroid.
 The sizes of the charts show the relative sizes of the asteroids to scale.
 For comparison, the approximate size of a person is also shown.
 This is based the absolute magnitude of each asteroid, an approximate measure of size based on brightness.